HewlettPackard/mpgc/README.md

 fault-tolerant garbage collection, and in scaling to heaps greater than hundreds of Gigabytes.
 The current implementation delivers a fault-tolerant, on-the-fly, concurrent garbage collector, with zero stop-the-world pauses.
-MPGC is used by our Managed Data Structures (MDS) library and other non-MDS applications, including applications written in unmanaged languages like C++.
+MPGC is used by HPE's Managed Data Structures (MDS) library and other non-MDS applications, including applications written in unmanaged languages like C++.